 Concussions are mild brain injuries, and are one of the most common injuries following a trauma.
 Leading causes include sports and recreational injuries, falls, and blows to the head.
-If they are recognized and treated properly, most people recover fully from a single concussion.
-However, children and adolescents who sustain multiple concussions may take longer to recover each time and are more likely to experience lingering symptoms and lifelong physical, cognitive, and psychological problems.
+Most people recover fully from a single concussion, if it's recognized and treated properly.
+However, children and adolescents who sustain multiple concussions may take longer to recover each time, and are more likely to experience lingering symptoms and lifelong physical, cognitive and psychological problems.

-Created more than 30 years ago, Kennedy Krieger Institute's Pediatric Brain Injury Program has been a nationally recognized leader in treating children and adolescents with intensive rehabilitation needs caused by recent neurological injury or illness.
-Built on the expertise of the brain injury specialists at Kennedy Krieger, the Neurorehabilitation Concussion Clinic was introduced to address the needs of those who experience mild traumatic brain injuries and do not need intensive rehabilitation.
+Created more than 30 years ago, Kennedy Krieger Institute's Center for Brain Injury Recovery is a nationally recognized leader in treating children and adolescents with intensive rehabilitation needs caused by recent neurological injury or illness.
+Built on the expertise of the brain injury specialists at Kennedy Krieger, the Concussion Clinic was introduced to address the needs of those who experience mild traumatic brain injuries and do not need intensive rehabilitation.